PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Related Work

 To improve scalability and avoid the path explosion problem of pure symbolic execution, subsequent research turned to fuzzing.
 EthPloit~\cite{Kontogiannis2020ETHPLOIT:Contracts} combined static analysis with fuzzing to discover exploitation patterns.
 ContraMaster~\cite{Wang2022Oracle-SupportedContracts} employed a two-phase architecture with a fuzzer to generate transactions and an instrumented EVM to validate behavioral violations.
 More advanced fuzzing techniques incorporate reinforcement learning.
 MADFuzz~\cite{mad_fuzz} uses Multi-agent Reinforcement Learning to guide the generation of effective transaction sequences.
 EF\/CF~\cite{efcf2023} prioritizes performance by translating EVM bytecode to C++, enabling high-speed fuzzing to discover and validate exploit sequences on a local chain.

 Recent work leverages the generative capabilities of LLMs for exploit synthesis.
 XploGen~\cite{xplogen_eshgie} utilizes an LLM guided by a formal DCR-graph oracle to inject business logic vulnerabilities and generate JavaScript exploit sequences.
 However, its reliance on hard-to-obtain formal specifications and its reported low exploit completion rate (29\%) limit its practical applicability.
+TracExp~\cite{su2026transactions} targets \textit{post-incident} analysis by synthesizing PoCs from observed on-chain attack traces, combining trace-driven decompilation with LLM-based code generation.
 AdvScanner~\cite{advscanner} combines LLMs with static analysis in a feedback loop to generate adversarial contracts specifically for reentrancy vulnerabilities, but it does not produce end-to-end exploit tests.
-ReX~\cite{xiao2025prompt2pwn} directly uses LLMs to generate Solidity exploit code, which is then executed and tested within the Foundry framework.
-Similarly, A1~\cite{gervais2025ai} presents an agentic framework where a single LLM-powered agent, equipped with various tools, autonomously monitors and exploits on-chain contracts for profit.
-However, its focus is restricted to vulnerabilities that do not require privileged access.
+VeriExploit~\cite{wei2025veriexploit} combines formal verification counterexamples with LLM-driven synthesis to create attacker contracts, but is limited to small single-contract programs due to the scalability constraints of symbolic execution.
+Du and Tang~\cite{du2024evaluation} evaluate GPT-4’s auditing capabilities on 30 smart contracts with artificially injected vulnerabilities, reporting limited vulnerability detection performance but promising PoC writing ability when vulnerability hints are provided.
+ReX~\cite{xiao2025prompt2pwn} uses LLMs to generate Solidity exploit code, which is then executed and tested within the Foundry framework.
+However, it follows a fixed pipeline without autonomous codebase exploration, which prevents reasoning across multi-contract codebases.
+Similarly, A1~\cite{gervais2025ai} presents an agentic framework where an LLM-powered agent equipped with various tools autonomously monitors and exploits on-chain contracts for profit.
+However, its scope is restricted to vulnerabilities with direct monetary extraction, excluding access control violations, denial-of-service attacks, and invariant breaches that are common in real-world audits.
+SmartPoC~\cite{chen2025smartpoc} converts static-analysis findings into PoCs through context slicing, iterative repair, and LLM-assessed state-differential checks.\tool instead takes auditor-written descriptions as input, autonomously explores real-world multi-contract codebases, and validates correctness deterministically against ground-truth mitigation patches.